atorralba/atorralba.github.io/_posts/2018-11-07-HackTheBox-Reel.md

 OK, big hint here.
 BloodHound out-of-the-box didn't find a way to escalate from user to DA, so probably we have to use it in a not-so-default way to find something juicy.
 At this point, I had to research (a.k.a. googling) again because, even though I knew the tool, I had never used it.

 In short, BloodHound is a *fantastic* tool that helps analyzing an AD environment in order to find ways low-privileged users could escalate to Domain Admins, moving through other users and groups until reaching their traget.
 It's not only that BloodHound comes with *a lot* of scripts that help with the task of obtaining this information (called *Ingestors*), but it also has a beautiful GUI which presents it in a graph format, showing relations between entities (mainly AD users and groups) and allowing you to query this graph and find whatever you need.
-For more information you can refer to [BloodHound's wiki in GitHub][3] and the wonderful DEF CON presentation [Six Degrees of Domain Admin][4].
+For more information you can refer to [BloodHound's wiki on GitHub][3] and the wonderful DEF CON presentation [Six Degrees of Domain Admin][4].

 At this point, it's more or less clear what we need to do: